-In addition to base salary, the ETP Compensation Committee makes a determination whether to award named executive officers of the ETP GP Entities, other than ETP's CEO (who has voluntary elected to forego any annual bonuses), discretionary annual cash bonuses following the end of the year.
-These discretionary bonuses, if awarded, are intended to reward the named executive officers of the ETP GP Entities for the achievement of financial performance objectives during the year for which the bonuses are awarded in light of the contribution of each individual to ETP's profitability and success during such year.
-In this regard, the ETP Compensation Committee takes into account whether ETP achieved or exceeded its internal EBITDA budget for the year approved by the board of directors of our General Partner as discussed below, as an important element in making its determinations with respect to annual bonuses.
-The ETP Compensation Committee also considers the recommendation of ETP's CEO in determining specific cash bonus amounts for each of the other named executive officers of the ETP GP Entities.
-The ETP Compensation Committee does not establish its own financial performance objectives in advance for purposes of determining whether to approve any annual bonuses, and the ETP Compensation Committee does not utilize any formulaic approach to determining annual bonuses.
-The ETP Compensation Committee also considers the recommendation of ETP's CEO in determining the specific cash bonus amounts for each of ETP's other named executive officers.
+Annual Bonus.
+In addition to base salary, the Compensation Committee makes a determination whether to award our named executive officers, other than our CEO (who has voluntarily elected to forego any annual bonuses), discretionary annual cash bonuses following the end of the year.
+These discretionary bonuses, if awarded, are intended to reward our named executive officers for the achievement of financial performance objectives during the year for which the bonuses are awarded in light of the contribution of each individual to our profitability and success during such year.
+In this regard, the Compensation Committee takes into account whether the Partnership achieved or exceeded its internal EBITDA budget for the year, approved by the board of directors of our General Partner as discussed below, as an important element in making its determinations with respect to annual bonuses.
+The Compensation Committee also considers the recommendation of our CEO in determining the specific annual cash bonus amounts for each of the other named executive officers.
+The Compensation Committee does not establish its own financial performance objectives in advance for purposes of determining whether to approve any annual bonuses, and the Compensation Committee does not utilize any formulaic approach to determine annual bonuses.

-ETP's internal financial budgets are generally developed for each of its operations, and then aggregated with appropriate corporate level adjustments to reflect an overall performance objective that is reasonable in light of market conditions and opportunities based on a high level of effort and dedication across all operations of ETP's business.
-The evaluation of ETP's performance versus its internal financial budget is based on the Partnership's EBITDA for a calendar year.
-In general, the ETP Compensation Committee believes that ETP's performance at or above the internal EBITDA budget would support bonuses to named executive officers of the ETP GP Entities ranging from 100% to 150% of their annual salary.
-The individual bonus amounts for each named executive officer of the ETP GP Entities, other than ETP's CEO, also reflect the ETP Compensation Committee's view of the impact of such individual's efforts and contributions towards achievement of ETP's success in exceeding its internal financial budget and developing new projects as well as towards the overall management of ETP's business.
+The Partnership's internal financial budgets are generally developed for each business segment, and then aggregated with appropriate corporate level adjustments, to reflect an overall performance objective that is reasonable in light of market conditions and opportunities based on a high level of effort and dedication across all segments of the Partnership's business.
+The evaluation of the Partnership's performance versus its internal financial budget is based on the Partnership's EBITDA for a calendar year.
+In general, the Compensation Committee believes that Partnership performance at or above the internal EBITDA budget would support bonuses to our named executive officers ranging from 100% to 150% of their annual salary.
+The individual bonus amounts for each named executive officer, other than our CEO, also reflect the Compensation Committee's view of the impact of such individual's efforts and contributions towards (i) achievement of the Partnership's success in exceeding its internal financial budget, (ii) the development of new projects that are expected to result in increased cash flows from operations in future years and (iii) the overall management of the Partnership's business.